Never a Time

 "Never a Time" is the fifth track from English rock band Genesis's 14th studio album, We Can't Dance (1991).
 This song, a ballad, was released as the fifth single from the album, and peaked at No. 4 on the US Billboard Hot Adult Contemporary Tracks chart, No. 21 on the Billboard Hot 100, and No. 9 in Canada.

+Despite charting in several countries, this song has never been included on any Genesis compilation.